AnalyticsDojo/AnalyticsDojo/CONTRIBUTING.md

 # Contributor's Guide

 ## I want to help!
-We welcome pull requests from Free Code Camp campers (our students) and seasoned JavaScript developers alike!
+We welcome pull requests from Analytics Dojo campers (our students) and seasoned JavaScript developers alike!
 Follow these steps to contribute:

 1. Find an issue that needs assistance by searching for the [Help Wanted](https://github.com/FreeCodeCamp/FreeCodeCamp/labels/help%20wanted) tag.